We are the youth apologise for another day.

 - Entrapment: The film's climax is during the eve of Year 2000, thus making the epilogue set in this decade.

 - Fantastic Four (2015): Has flashbacks to 2007.

 - The Fifth Estate: Made in 2013, flashbacks to 2007 occasionally happens.

 - Final Destination 5: The film is ultimately revealed to be a prequel to the entire franchise, with its Cruel Twist Ending even being the inaugural film's Downer Beginning.

 - The Five-Year Engagement: The story begins in 2007.

 - The Impossible: Takes place during the 2004 Tsunami in Thailand.

 - Incredibles 2: Made in 2018 but is an Immediate Sequel to the 2004 film of the same name.
-The absence of prominent 2010s technology such as smartphones and tablets is also notable.
+The absence of prominent 2010s technology such as smartphones and tablets is notable in the film.

 - Iron Man 3: Flashbacks to the events during the eve of Year 2000 is integral to the plot.

 - I, Tonya: The film's epilogue is set somewhere in 2003-2004 during the eponymous protagonist's boxing career.